aliyun/aliyun-log-logback-appender/README.md

 + To prevent data loss when the process exits, please remember to add label `DelayingShutdownHook`.
 + The LoghubAppender will catch the exceptions in the process of running and put them into `BasicStatusManager`, you can obtain the exception information through `OnConsoleStatusListener` or other means.
 Reference: https://logback.qos.ch/access.html

-### 3. Customize your key-value information shown in the log-console page.
+### 3. [Optional] Customize your key-value information shown in the log-console page.

 By extending the SLSKVConverter class, you can easily customize your own key-value log items.